telerik/blazor-docs/components/chart/overview.md

 ![](images/overview-chart.png)

 >tip When configuring nested properties and child elements in your chart, the inner tags will contain their parent tag name and add specifics to its end.
-You can see an example of this in the `TelerikChartSeries` > `TelerikChartSeriesLabels` tags above example.
+You can see an example of this with the `TelerikChartSeries` > `TelerikChartSeriesLabels` tags in the above example.

 >caption Component namespace and reference